Monday, June 30, 2008

 There are four gifts mentioned in the list in Ephesians: apostles, prophets, evangelists, and pastor/teachers.
 Listing them this way, rather than as five, acknowledges the particular grammar of the passage, even though other lists mention teaching separately.
 Evidently, in the context of Ephesians 4, it is the teaching aspect of pastoring that is being highlighted by Paul, rather than more administrative functions.

-What these gifts have in common, and what is focused upon in our text, is that they serve a preparatory function within the body of Christ.
-The named four (some, in the text) are equippers, whereas the unnamed mass (of whom some will eventually be one of the four), are the equipped.
+What these gifts have in common, and what is focused upon in this text is that they serve a preparatory function within the body of Christ.
+The named four (the "some" in the text) are equippers, whereas the unnamed masses are the equipped.
+The aim is that some in the mass will eventually be one of the four, and all of the mass will become functioning parts of the body doing the work the Spirit of God has gifted them to do.

 Presenting pastoring in the unusual fashion he did (with teaching emphasized), I think, clinches the argument.